ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 A fact table that contains only the metrics that is a UMAU, SMAU, or GMAU metric that appears on the [Stages and Groups Performance Indicator handbook page](https://about.gitlab.com/handbook/product/stage-and-group-performance-indicators/)

 {% enddocs %}

+{% docs dim_issue %}

+Table containing **free** Self-Managed users in preparation for free user usage ping metrics fact table.

+The grain of this table is one row per uuid-hostname combination per month.

+{% enddocs %}

+{% docs dim_merge_request %}

+Table containing **free** Self-Managed users in preparation for free user usage ping metrics fact table.

+The grain of this table is one row per uuid-hostname combination per month.

+{% enddocs %}